kedro-org/kedro/docs/source/tutorial/set_up_data.md

 ### Custom data

-[Kedro supports numerous datasets](/kedro.datasets) out of the box, but you can also add support for any proprietary data format or filesystem in your pipeline.
+[Kedro supports numerous datasets](/kedro.datasets) out of the box, but you can also add support for any proprietary data format or filesystem.

 You can find further information about [how to add support for custom datasets](../extend_kedro/custom_datasets.md) in specific documentation covering advanced usage.